RustamSitdikov/HFPx3D/README.md

 ##
 Output options:
-- nodal points (fill set for 2nd order approximation) & surface displacements at these points
+- nodal points (fill set for 2nd order approximation) & solution (surface displacements/displacement discontinuities) at these points
 - stresses (with positive tension convention) at given observation points (provided in an input file, either **.npy** or **.csv**, in a way similar to nodes of the mesh)